top of page

 All the words I know for feelings and sensations.

-Write down all the descriptive words you know for feelings and what they feel like to you and where they live in your body.
-No need to be rigid in this as they will change and morph even as you are writing them - and this is the point.
+Write down all the descriptive words you know for feelings and emotions, what they feel like to you and where they live in your body.
+No need to be rigid in this as they will change and morph even as you are writing them - and this is the point!

 I Remember

-Sometimes we want to open our memory bank in order to understand a experience more fully and to reframe difficult things we may have held on to, or to bring more colour and texture to pleasure experiences to open up our aperture to greater feelings of pleasure and sensation and life-force.
-When doing this exercise please be sensitive to yourself as the point is never to re-traumatise from a difficult time.
+Sometimes we want to open our memory bank in order to understand an experience more fully and to reframe difficult things we may have held on to.
+We may also want to bring more colour and texture to pleasure experiences in order to open up our aperture to good feelings, sensation and life-force.
+When doing this exercise, please be sensitive to yourself as the point is never to re-traumatise from a difficult time.
 We do not need to re-live painful experiences in order to become free of the effects of them.
-For that there are powerful therapeutic interventions that can be used.
+For that there are powerful therapeutic interventions that can be used which I'm happy to talk to you about.

 I remember... (write this over and over)